adrian-mezei/angular-nest-template/backend/README.md

 $ npm run test:all
 ```

-Unit and end-to-end tests are executed via [Jest](https://jestjs.io/).

 ## Logging

-The application uses `winston` to handle logging.
+The application uses [winston](https://github.com/winstonjs/winston) to handle logging.
 Configurations can be edited in the config JSON file and through environment variables.
 Logs can be written to the console or to files, they can be colorized and formatted, and log levels can also be set.

 ## Development